ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 **Can I cancel or return transactions?**

-- No, once transaction is initiated it cannot be canceled.
+- No, once a transaction is initiated, you can not cancel the transaction.
 ****